Impedance is the opposition to an ac current.

 = -1/(RωC)

-In a RL series circuit, XC=0
+In a RL series circuit, XC=0, gives

 tan θ = XL/R